Theory of Hole-Spin Qubits in Strained Germanium Quantum Dots: INTRODUCTION

 In this work, we provide a theoretical foundation for the emergent physics of Ge quantum wells, and explanations for recent experimental observations, through detailed \emph{ab initio} band-structure calculations.
 We gain further insight into the origins of qubit-friendly materials properties by performing $\bf k\!\cdot\! p$ calculations.
-We place special emphasis on understanding the Rashba coupling, and the unexpected matrix element that connects states with orbital quantum numbers that differ by one.
-Taken together, these ingredients enable electrically driven spin flips via electric-dipole spin resonance (EDSR), with fast, single-qubit gate times of order 0.2~GHz.
+We place special emphasis on understanding the Rashba coupling, and the matrix elements connecting different orbital states.
+Taken together, these ingredients enable electrically driven spin flips via EDSR, with fast, single-qubit gate frequencies of order 0.2~GHz.
 In contrast with other recent work~\cite{HendrickxPreprint}, we propose here to exploit the large out-of-plane value of the Land\'{e} $g$-factor, so that relatively small external magnetic fields are needed for gate operation, making the qubit more compatible with superconducting gate structures, such as microwave resonators.
 A large $g$-factor also helps to define the qubit with respect to thermal broadening.